eastandrew/SSDfit/README.md

 # SSDfit
 Fitting a species-sensitivity distribution and estimating error

+## Work in Progress!!